psibir/spoiltracker/README.md

 ## Method Descriptions

-The SpoilTracker package provides the following methods:
+The SpoilTracker package provides the following methods in the `ExpiryTracker` Class:

 - `load_shelf_life_data()`: Loads the shelf life data from the shelf life file.
 - `calculate_expiration_date(production_date, shelf_life)`: Calculates the expiration date based on the production date and shelf life.